Tariq Teddy

-Tariq Teddy (12 August 1976 – 19 November 2022) was a Pakistani theatre comedian in Punjab, known for his quick, sharp replies.
+Tariq Teddy (12 August 1976 – 19 November 2022) was a Pakistani theatre comedian in Punjabi, known for his quick, sharp replies.

+Personal life

+Teddy was born in Faisalabad, Punjab, in 1976, into a family involved in furniture business.

+He had three children, a son and two daughters.

+In 2015, his wife Asma filed a case in court because Teddy didn't pay for the children's domestic expenses, leading to his arrest warrants.

+Career

-Teddy performed in Punjabi stage dramas and acted in the film Salakhein.
-He was from Faisalabad.
+Teddy performed in Punjabi stage dramas, beginning in 1990, and also acted in films such as Salakhein.

 His comedic persona was a fierce rival of the late fellow comedian Mastana, though the two were close friends off the stage.

-In 2015, his wife Asma filed a case in court leading to his arrest warrants.
+Death

 Teddy died in Lahore on 19 November 2022, at the age of 46.
 According to Teddy's son, his father had respiratory and hepatic issues, had been ill for a while, and had spent his last ten days receiving treatment at PKLI Hospital.